davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ## Conclusion

-The new MQTT bindings allow an easy point and click configuration to include your MQTT capable devices into openHAB.
+The discussed MQTT bindings allow an easy point and click configuration to incorporate your MQTT capable devices into openHAB.
 If your device follows any supported MQTT convention, it got even simpler with full auto-discovery of all device capabilities.
 At the same time all advanced requirements that the community brought up during development,